 NOTE: If you write your senior thesis in a program that requires conversion to PDF, such as LaTeX or Rmarkdown, it is your responsibility to ensure that the final PDF can be created by the submission deadline.
 Conversion or formatting errors will not be considered as reasons for extending the thesis deadline.

 Requests for senior thesis extensions can only be approved by the Politics Director of Undergraduate Studies in conjunction with the student's Residential College Dean.
-Individual faculty advisors may not grant extensions.
+Individual faculty advisers may not grant extensions.

 Students may request that late penalties for senior theses be waived or reduced by the Department Undergraduate Committee.
 Such requests must be made in writing and submitted with any supporting materials to the Politics Director of Undergraduate Studies within two days of the submission of the thesis.